-The quality of a corporate reputation can predict a business’s demise or devastation.
-The difference of one star in a business’s online reviews can mean a difference in millions of dollars.
+The quality of a corporate reputation can predict a business’s growth or devastation.
+For example, a difference of one star in a business’s online reviews can mean a revenue shortfall of thousands or millions of dollars.
 A CEO’s reputation can plunge her business into global disgrace or skyrocket the business to worldwide renown.

 It all comes down to reputation.
 And that reputation is formed or destroyed online.

-Let’s start at the very beginning — what is a reputation?
+Let’s start with what is a reputation?
 The question is a straightforward one, but answering it can be complex.
 Nonetheless, it is essential to understand the essence of a reputation before we can expect to form, repair, or protect a reputation.